 The main data source for China is the Urban Household Survey (UHS) conducted by the National Bureau of Statistics, available for the year 1986 and annually over the period 1992-2009.
-We use the sample of urban households which covers 112 prefectures across 9 representative provinces, with an overall coverage of about 5,500 households in the 1992 to 2001 surveys and 16,000 households in the 2002 to 2009 surveys.27 The UHS data records detailed information on income, consumption expenditures, and demographic characteristics of households.
+We use the sample of urban households which covers 112 prefectures across 9 representative provinces, with an overall coverage of about 5,500 households in the 1992 to 2001 surveys and 16,000 households in the 2002 to 2009 surveys.30 The UHS data records detailed information on income, consumption expenditures, and demographic characteristics of households.
 It also provides employment, wages and other characteristics of individuals in the household.
 Further information about the data can be found in Appendix C.3.

-The main issue that arises with UHS data is that, whereas the survey provides detailed individual information on income, consumption is only available at the household level.
+The main issue that arises with UHS data is that, while income is available at the individual level, consumption is only available at the household level.
 For this reason, previous studies analyzing age-specific saving behavior in China use household-level data.
 That is, the saving rate they impute to a certain age is the average household saving rate computed over all households whose head is of this age.
 Following this approach, Song et al. (2010), Chamon and Prasad (2010), and Chamon, Liu and Prasad (2010) find evidence against standard lifecycle motives of saving in China.
 In particular, they find that the traditional hump-shaped age-saving profile is replaced by a U-shaped profile in recent years, with saving rates being highest for the young and close to retirement age, and lowest for the middle-aged.
 This would run counter to our prediction that the middle-aged savers in China should have contributed the most to the rise in household saving rate in the last two decades.
-In the next section however, we argue that the 'household approach' is subject to measurement error, for which we then attempt to correct.
+However the 'household approach' is subject to potential measurement errors, which we now examine.